Today, we’re keeping it casual.

 - Fun Trivia’s French slang quiz: What do a cow and a rabbit have to do with French slang?
 Find out when you decode the questions in this multiple-choice puzzler.

 FluentU’s Authentic French Videos

 As you start flipping through your French slang dictionaries, one of the best ways to retain your new vocabulary words is to hear them in real-life French contexts.
 That’s where FluentU comes in.
 FluentU provides authentic French videos, like movie trailers, funny YouTube clips, music videos and more, which’ve been transformed into a language learning experience.

-Each video comes with interactive captions—click any word for an instant definition, translation and native pronunciation.
-FluentU will also show you other videos that use the word.
 It’s a great way to understand how colloquial and slang terms are used in different contexts, while also building your vocabulary more generally.